-FACTBOX - With Brexit looming, UK Plc triggers emergency measures
+Factbox - With Brexit looming, UK Plc triggers emergency measures

 Other companies to increase stock ahead of March 29 include engineers Rolls-Royce and Airbus, luxury group Burberry and food and drink company Nestle.

 British and European airlines have had to make a number of changes to continue flying after Brexit.
-British groups such as easyJet have secured a licence and air operator’s certificate in an EU member, while the Hungary-based budget airline Wizz Air has secured a British licence.
+British groups such as easyJet have secured a license and air operator’s certificate in an EU member, while the Hungary-based budget airline Wizz Air has secured a British license.

 As well as stockpiling parts and finished vehicles, car makers such as BMW’s Mini and Honda have moved their annual maintenance shutdown period to around the EU departure data to soften the blow of any chaotic exit.